 The PISA study is a systematic assessment of students across countries that was jointly developed by participating economies.
-In this paper, we use the wave of PISA assessments that were carried out in 2009.
-The PISA tests abilities in mathematics, reading and science.
+In this paper, we use the wave of PISA assessments conducted in 2009.
+The PISA tests abilities in mathematics, reading, and science.
 The study is organized and conducted by the OECD, ensuring as much comparability among participants as possible.